 Ensure you have all the same system throughout your lawn as different brands and nozzles will put out different rates of water flow.

-You can set up catch cups around your lawn to check that the flow of water is even across the area and preventing some areas drying out.
+You can set up catch cups around your lawn to check that the flow of water is even across the area and preventing some areas from drying out.